User Datagram Protocol: Reliability and congestion control

 Lacking reliability, UDP applications may encounter some packet loss, reordering, errors or duplication.
 If using UDP, the end-user applications must provide any necessary handshaking such as real-time confirmation that the message has been received.
 Applications, such as TFTP, may add rudimentary reliability mechanisms into the application layer as needed.
 If an application requires a high degree of reliability, a protocol such as the Transmission Control Protocol may be used instead.

 Most often, UDP applications do not employ reliability mechanisms and may even be hindered by them.
 Streaming media, real-time multiplayer games and voice over IP (VoIP) are examples of applications that often use UDP.
 In these particular applications, loss of packets is not usually a fatal problem.
 In VoIP, for example, latency and jitter are the primary concerns.
-The use of TCP would cause jitter if any packets were lost as TCP does not provide subsequent data to the application while it is requesting re-sending of the missing data.
+The use of TCP would cause jitter if any packets were lost as TCP does not provide subsequent data to the application while it is requesting a re-send of the missing data.

 Applications

 Numerous key Internet applications use UDP, including: the Domain Name System (DNS), the Simple Network Management Protocol (SNMP), the Routing Information Protocol (RIP) and the Dynamic Host Configuration Protocol (DHCP).

 Voice and video traffic is generally transmitted using UDP.
 Real-time video and audio streaming protocols are designed to handle occasional lost packets, so only slight degradation in quality occurs, rather than large delays if lost packets were retransmitted.
-Because both TCP and UDP run over the same network, in the mid-2000s a few businesses found that an increase of UDP traffic from these real-time applications slightly hindered the performance of applications using TCP such as point of sale, accounting, and database systems (when TCP detects packet loss, it will throttle back its data rate usage).
+Because both TCP and UDP run over the same network, in the mid-2000s a few businesses found that an increase in UDP traffic from these real-time applications slightly hindered the performance of applications using TCP such as point of sale, accounting, and database systems (when TCP detects packet loss, it will throttle back its data rate usage).

 Some VPN systems such as OpenVPN may use UDP and perform error checking at the application level while implementing reliable connections.
+WireGuard uses UDP and performs error checking, but does not provide any reliability guarantees, leaving it for the encapsulated protocols to deal with.

 QUIC is a transport protocol built on top of UDP.
 QUIC provides a reliable and secure connection.
 HTTP/3 uses QUIC as opposed to earlier versions of HTTPS which use a combination of TCP and TLS to ensure reliability and security respectively.
 This means that HTTP/3 uses a single handshake to set up a connection, rather than having two separate handshakes for TCP and TLS, meaning the overall time to establish a connection is reduced.